RazaBhatti03/Energy-Flow-Forecasting----Load-Prediction-Regression-Project-/README.md

 ##  Objective

-- Build a regression model to predict `Zone 1` energy usage.
+- This regression model forecasts energy usage in **Zone 1** based on environmental and time-based factors such as temperature, humidity, solar flows, and time features (hour, day, month).
 - Perform complete EDA, feature engineering, and multivariate analysis.
 - Improve model accuracy using hyperparameter tuning and ensemble learning.
 - Handle time-related and nonlinear relationships in the dataset.